Verified Quadratic Virtual Substitution for Real Arithmetic: Framework

 \subsubsection{Contextual Awareness.}

 Let us analyze how to increase the informational content in a formula with respect to a quantified variable of interest.

 Say we wish to perform VS to eliminate variable $x$ in the formula $\exists x.
 F$, where $F$ is not necessarily quantifier free.
 In linear time, we remove all negations from the formula by converting it into negation normal form.
 We can then normalize $\exists x.
-F$ into the following form, where the $A_i$'s are atoms (and thus quantifier free):
+F$ into the following form, where the $A_{n,i}$'s are (quantifier-free) atoms:

-This normalization procedure is similar to standard DNF, handling quantified formulas as if they were atomic formulas.
-We are allowed to distribute the existential quantifier across the disjuncts, which results in the equivalent formula:
+This normalization procedure is similar to standard DNF, as it handles quantified formulas as if they were atomic formulas.
+We can distribute the existential quantifier across the disjuncts, which results in the equivalent formula:

 Now we run the VS algorithm, i.e. the input to VS is a conjunction of atomic formulas and quantified formulas in the shape of (\ref{dnf}).
-Notice that if equality VS applies for atom $A_i$, then the relevant roots can be substituted into the quantified formulas $F_i$ and $F_k$, but roots from $F_i$ or $F_k$ cannot be substituted into $A_i$ if they feature quantified variables which are undefined in the broader context.
-As such, our informational content is maximized when the number of $A_i$ atoms is maximized and the sizes of the $F_j$ and $F_k$ are minimized.
+Notice that if equality VS applies to atom $A_{n,i}$, then the relevant roots can be substituted into the quantified formulas $F_{n,j}$ and $F_{n,k}$, but roots from $F_{n,j}$ or $F_{n,k}$ cannot be substituted into $A_{n,i}$ since they feature quantified variables which are undefined in the broader context.
+So, our informational content is greatest when the number of $A_{n,i}$ atoms is maximized and the sizes of the $F_{n,j}$ and $F_{n,k}$ are minimized.